fcgrolleau/Dynamic-RRT/README.md

  `data_description_dev.R` reproduces Table 1 and Figure S3 (A) for the MIMIC.

- `dWOLS.R` details the dWOLS estimation procedure optimal strategy learning in the MIMIC data.
+ `dWOLS.R` details the dWOLS estimation procedure for optimal strategy learning in the MIMIC data.

  `figS2_A.R` reproduces Figure S2 (A) for MIMIC.